Installing Db2 database servers as a non-root user

 - Cannot be a Db2 reserved word (USERS, ADMINS, GUESTS, PUBLIC, or LOCAL), or an SQL reserved word

-- Cannot use any User IDs with root privilege for the Db2 instance ID, DAS ID, or fenced ID.
+- Cannot use any User ID with root privilege.

 - Cannot include accented characters